-Using Azure ultra disks
+Using Azure Ultra Disks

 Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Flexible scale sets ✔️ Uniform scale sets

-This article explains how to deploy and use an ultra disk, for conceptual information about ultra disks, refer to What disk types are available in Azure?.
+This article explains how to deploy and use an Ultra Disk, for conceptual information about Ultra Disks, refer to What disk types are available in Azure?.

-Azure ultra disks offer high throughput, high IOPS, and consistent low latency disk storage for Azure IaaS virtual machines (VMs).
+Azure Ultra Disks offer high throughput, high IOPS, and consistent low latency disk storage for Azure IaaS virtual machines (VMs).
 This new offering provides top of the line performance at the same availability levels as our existing disks offerings.
-One major benefit of ultra disks is the ability to dynamically change the performance of the SSD along with your workloads without the need to restart your VMs.
-Ultra disks are suited for data-intensive workloads such as SAP HANA, top tier databases, and transaction-heavy workloads.
+One major benefit of Ultra Disks is the ability to dynamically change the performance of the SSD along with your workloads without the need to restart your VMs.
+Ultra Disks are suited for data-intensive workloads such as SAP HANA, top tier databases, and transaction-heavy workloads.

 GA scope and limitations

-The following list contains Ultra Disks's limitations:
+The following list contains Ultra Disk's limitations:

-• Can't be used as OS disks.
+• Ultra Disks can't be used as an OS disk.

-• Doesn't support availability sets.
+• Ultra Disks don't support availability sets.

 • Existing disks currently can't change their type to an Ultra Disk.
+They must be migrated.

-Ultra disks support a 4k physical sector size by default but also supports a 512E sector size.
+Ultra Disks support a 4k physical sector size by default but also supports a 512E sector size.
 Most applications are compatible with 4k sector sizes, but some require 512-byte sector sizes.
 Oracle Database, for example, requires release 12.2 or later in order to support 4k native disks.
 For older versions of Oracle DB, 512-byte sector size is required.

-The following table outlines the regions ultra disks are available in, and their corresponding availability options.
+The following table outlines the regions Ultra Disks are available in, and their corresponding availability options.

 Note